Scaling transformer neural networks for skillful and reliable medium-range weather forecasting: Background and Preliminaries

 There are three major approaches to data-driven weather forecasting.
 The first and simplest is \emph{direct forecasting}, which trains the model to directly output future weather $\widehat{X}_T = f_\theta(X_0)$ for each target lead time $T$.
 Most early works in the field adopt this approach~\citep{gmd-11-3999-2018,scher2018toward,weyn2019can,rasp2021data,clare2021combining,weyn2020improving}.
 Since the weather is a chaotic system, forecasting the future directly for large $T$ is challenging, which may explain the poor performances of these early models.
 Moreover, direct forecasting requires training one neural network for each lead time, which can be computationally expensive when the number of target lead times increases.
 To avoid the latter issue, \textit{continuous forecasting} uses $T$ as an additional input: $\widehat{X}_T = f_\theta(X_0, T)$, allowing a single model to produce forecasts at any target lead time after training.
-WeatherBench~\citep{rasp2021data} considered continuous forecasting as one of the baselines, and ClimaX~\citep{nguyen2023climax} employed this approach for pretraining.
+MetNet~\citep{sonderby2020metnet,espeholt2022deep,andrychowicz2023deep} employed the continuous approach for nowcasting at different lead times up to $24$ hours, WeatherBench~\citep{rasp2021data} considered continuous forecasting as one of the baselines, and ClimaX~\citep{nguyen2023climax} used this approach for pretraining.
 However, since this approach still attempts to forecast future weather directly, it suffers from the same challenging problem of forecasting the chaotic weather in one step.
 Finally, \textit{iterative forecasting} trains the model to produce forecasts at a small interval $\widehat{X}_{\delta t} = f_\theta(X_0)$, in which $\delta t$ is typically from 6 to 24 hours.
 To produce longer-horizon forecasts, we roll out the model by iteratively feeding its predictions back in as input.
 This is a common paradigm in both traditional NWP systems and the two state-of-the-art deep learning methods, Pangu-Weather and GraphCast.
 One drawback of this approach is error accumulation when the number of rollout steps increases, which can be mitigated by a multi-step loss function~\citep{keisler2022forecasting,lam2022graphcast,chen2023fengwu,chen2023fuxi}.
 In iterative forecasting, one can forecast either the weather conditions $X_{\delta t}$ or the weather dynamics $\Delta_{\delta t} = X_{\delta t} - X_0$, and $X_{\delta t}$ can be recovered by adding the predicted dynamics to the initial conditions.
 In this work, we adopt the latter approach, which we refer to as \emph{iterative dynamics forecasting}.
-We show empirically that our approach achieves superior performance relative to the former approach in Section~\ref{sec:ablation}.
 Figure~\ref{fig:approach} summarizes these different approaches.